Tea

 day 2 Morning

-We'll visit a master tea maker who is preserving the ancient tradition of processing tea leaves in a wood-fired iron kettle.
-He will guide us through harvesting tea leaves and demonstrate his unique roasting and hand rolling techniques.
-We'll also enjoy a tasting from his fleet of teas.
+We’ll visit a master tea maker dedicated to preserving the ancient method of processing leaves in a wood-fired iron kettle.
+He’ll guide us through harvesting, demonstrate his hand-rolling technique, and lead us in a tasting of teas from his extraordinary collection.

 Fire Roasted Tea